phil-r/want-to-build/README.md

 ### [EZlytics](https://github.com/phil-r/ezlytics)

-Self-hosted analytics with server-side and simle client code and nice admin ui.
+Self-hosted analytics with server-side and simple client code and nice admin ui.

  - should allow to track pageviews and custom events (like `ga('send', 'pageview', location.pathname);`)
  - combine events into sessions